 WhatCulture is currently run by a select group of talented and trusted contributors.
 We are always on the look out for new writers and would welcome you to submit an application.
-All positions on WhatCulture are on a voluntary basis, but what we do offer is the opportunity to gain lots of experience (and freebies!).
+New contributor positions on WhatCulture are on a voluntary basis, but what we do offer is the opportunity to gain lots of valuable experience (and freebies!).

 You can learn more about all of the wonderful reasons why you should become a contributor here.